IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-Fig.~\ref{fig:FIDofMethods} plots FID for training process of different methods under the same network architecture.
-The objects marked with “-GP” here and after indicate that GP term is used.
-We use experimental setup from the literature \cite{DBLP:journals/tec/WangXYT19} with codes provided by authors at \url{https://github.com/WANG-Chaoyue/EvolutionaryGAN-pytorch} to obtain the results of E-GAN.
-If not indicated, E-GAN maintains the population $\mu=1$.
-As can be seen from this figure: \begin{itemize} \item The GP term is orthogonal to IE-GAN, and IE-GAN behaves more significantly than E-GAN in terms of the improvement of the GP term on the generative performance.
+Fig.~\ref{fig:FIDofMethods} plots {the} FID for {the} training process of different methods {for} the same network architecture.
+We use {an} experimental setup from the literature \cite{DBLP:journals/tec/WangXYT19}{, along} with codes\footnote{https://github.com/WANG-Chaoyue/EvolutionaryGAN-pytorch} provided by {previous} authors{,} to obtain the results of E-GAN. {The following conclusions can be drawn} from this figure: \begin{itemize} \item IE-GAN {shows a more significant improvement in the generative performance} than E-GAN {due to} the GP term.
 This is because the GP term acts on the discriminator, which is more deeply involved in IE-GAN.
-In addition to the normal gradient learning and participation in the evaluation as in E-GAN, the discriminator in IE-GAN also takes part in the assessment of the samples during the crossover process.
-Therefore, IE-GAN can benefit more from the discriminator enhancement. \item The GP term also accelerates the convergence of IE-GAN, whereas E-GAN has no such performance.
-This is the work of crossover operator.
-The discriminator is involved in crossover variation, so a better discriminator helps to obtain better crossover offspring, which in turn accelerates model convergence. \item The crossover operator itself also contributes to convergence.
-IE-GAN shows considerable convergence speed, and it is clearly distinguished from methods other than IE-GAN-GP until 25k iterations. \item IE-GAN does benefit from multiple operators, and IE-GAN-GP has the best generative performance and the fastest convergence speed.
-Most of the time, the fold line representing it is at the bottom. \item The evolutionary strategy of E-GAN works the other way around.
-Under the same conditions, E-GAN-GP is worse than any of the single mutation operator methods.
-Its generative performance is only similar to that of IE-GAN without GP term. \end{itemize}
+In addition to {participating in} normal gradient learning and in the evaluation{,} as in E-GAN, the discriminator in IE-GAN also takes part in the assessment of the samples during the crossover process.
+Therefore, IE-GAN can benefit more from discriminator enhancement. \item The GP term also accelerates the convergence of IE-GAN, whereas E-GAN {experiences} no such {acceleration}.
+This is the work of {the} crossover operator.
+The discriminator is involved in crossover variation, so a better discriminator {makes it possible} to obtain better crossover offspring, which in turn accelerates {the} model convergence. \item The crossover operator itself also contributes to {the model} convergence.
+IE-GAN without {the} GP shows {a} considerable convergence speed, and it is clearly distinguished from methods other than IE-GAN with {the} GP until 25K iterations. \item IE-GAN does benefit from multiple operators, and it has the best generative performance and the fastest convergence speed.
+Most of the time, the fold line representing {IE-GAN} is at the bottom {of the plot}. \item The evolutionary strategy of E-GAN works the other way around.
+Under the same conditions, E-GAN is worse than any of the single{-}mutation{-}operator methods.
+Its generative performance is only similar to that of IE-GAN without {the} GP term. \end{itemize}